 It is pretty obvious that HC3 and HC6 are nonentities like angels, unicorns, or the Easter Bunny.
-If the foundational propositions, a.k.a. axioms, are false the whole theoretical superstructure is false, and because of this, the whole of Neoclassics is false since more than 140 years.
+If the foundational propositions, a.k.a. axioms are false the whole theoretical superstructure is false, and because of this, the whole of Neoclassics is false for more than 140 years.

 It is known since the ancient Greeks: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
 (Aristotle)